ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace Treaties & The Legacy of the War.md

 4 objectives:

 1. To make Germany pay (Clemenceau's other objective, he hated Germany because he was already there in 1870)
-2. To cripple Germany, so it could not start another war (Clemenceau's main objective)
+2. To cripple Germany, so it could not start another war (Clemenceau's main objective, supported by GB)
-3. to reward winning countries (Italy's main objective)
+3. to reward winning countries (Italy's main objective, GB wanted the German colonies)
 4. establish a just and lasting peace (Wilson's main objective)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDYwODc1MTZdfQ==
+eyJoaXN0b3J5IjpbLTk2ODMzODY2N119
 -->